 - Radical reactions

-Substitution reaction: In a substitution reaction one atom or a group of atoms is substituted by another atom or a group of atoms to form a new substance.
+In a substitution reaction, one atom or a group of atoms is substituted by another atom or a group of atoms to form a new substance.

 One of the examples of elimination reaction is the conversion of ethyl chloride to ethylene.

-Addition reaction: Addition reaction is nothing but just the opposite of elimination reaction.
-In an addition reaction the components A and B are added to the carbon-carbon multiple bond and this is called addition reaction.
-In the reaction given below when HCl is added to ethylene it will give us ethylene chloride.
+Addition reaction is nothing but just the opposite of elimination reaction.
+In an addition reaction, the components A and B are added to the carbon-carbon multiple bonds and this is called addition reaction.
+In the reaction given below when HCl is added to ethylene, it will give us ethylene chloride.

 HCl + CH2=CH2→ CH3CH2Cl